Litharge/realtrends/README.md

 ### The results wont be very accurate

-todo: testing section

-I am working on improving the accuracy of the results, how accurate they are right now is difficult to determine, as Google only provides very limited real search volmues to test with.
+Google only provides very limited real search volmues to test with.
 These are on the "Trending Searches" section, though these figures are for *topics*, rather than search terms.
-I have done some testing and I feel the results are probably better than +-20% of the true figure, I will be adding a testing section to demonstrate this soon as well as a mathematical determination of accuracy
+I have done some testing and I feel the results are probably better than +-20% of the true figure.

-Results are likely to be more accurate for smaller intervals: 1-H or 4-H